FabRuju/Unity-Attributes-Essentials/Docs/HeaderAttributes.md

 # H1, H2, H3 Header Attributes for Unity
 > [!NOTE]
-> The three attributes have the same features, parameters and same constructors.
+> The three attributes have the same features, parameters and **same constructors**.
 >
 > Just add either [H1] or [H2] or [H3] attribute above any field in your script to create a styled header in the inspector.